Our Services

 Published on: 5/21/2026

-This page also covers how to spot and treat early infection signs, identify and avoid triggers, manage stress, and know when urgent care is needed, so see below for complete details and next steps.
+This guide also explains how to recognize early infection signs, identify and avoid triggers, manage stress, and know when urgent care is needed.

 Chronic hives (chronic urticaria) can leave you trapped in a relentless itch-scratch cycle.
 If you can't stop scratching chronic hives, infection becomes a real risk.
 Scratching may give momentary relief, but it damages the skin barrier, allowing bacteria to enter and cause redness, swelling, pain or even pus-filled lesions.
 Use these doctor-backed strategies to break the cycle, soothe your skin and ward off infection—without sugar-coating the reality of this condition.